cslarsen/csl.name/README.md

     $ gem install bundler
     $ bundle install

+If you have problems installing nokogiri on macOS, just try

+    $ gem install nokogiri

 Then build everything with

   * `make -j` builds the site locally in `_site`